Craig Silvey: Early life and education

-Literary career
+Career

-He published his first novel, Rhubarb, in 2004, after writing it when he was only 19 years old.
-This novel would place Silvey on The Sydney Morning Herald Best Young Australian Novelists list in 2005.
+Silvey published his first novel, Rhubarb, in 2004, after writing it when he was 19 years old.
+The reviewer on Booklover Book Reviews called it "one of the most original novels I have read", giving it an overall rating of 4.75 out of 5.

+In 2007, he published a picture book for children, The World According to Warren, about a guide dog, with illustrations by Sonia Martinez.

 Silvey's second novel Jasper Jones was completed in early 2008 with the aid of an Australia Council for the Arts New Work Grant.
-The novel was described as conforming "to the conventions of Australian Gothic, which projects contemporary experience onto … dysfunctional families in small, remote towns.... where young protagonists encounter violence or death, and where outsiders are punished for their difference".
+The novel was described as conforming "to the conventions of Australian Gothic, which projects contemporary experience onto... dysfunctional families in small, remote towns.... where young protagonists encounter violence or death, and where outsiders are punished for their difference".
 Jasper Jones is Silvey's most successful novel, selling well (half a million copies), and having won or been shortlisted for several prominent literary awards.
 A film adaptation of the novel, based on a screenplay written by Silvey and Shaun Grant, was released in 2017.
 The film was directed by Rachel Perkins and stars Toni Collette, Levi Miller, Aaron McGrath, and Angourie Rice.

+In February 2017, it was announced that Silvey had written a screenplay for a film to be titled The Prospector, once again teaming up with Rachel Perkins, and backed by Screen Australia.
+A contemporary western set in WA, the plot follows "a woman [who] risks everything to find her missing husband".
+There has been no update on this project.

+Runt, a film based on Silvey's novel of the same name, was released in September 2024.

+Influences and style

+Silvey says of his literary influences "I've always been attracted to Southern Gothic fiction.
+There's something very warm and generous about those regional American writers like Twain and Lee and Capote, and it seemed to be a literary ilk that would lend itself well to the Australian condition".
+Australian authors Silvey admires include Shaun Tan, Markus Zusak, Christos Tsiolkas, Tim Winton, and Gail Jones.